 International Criminal Court

 The intention behind the Rome Statute of 2002 (“Rome Statute” or “Statute”) in establishing the International Criminal Court (“ICC”) is to prosecute the most serious crimes of international concern and to end impunity.
 The Rome Statute is significant in being the first international criminal law instrument that recognises forms of sexual violence, such as rape, sexual slavery, enforced prostitution, and enforced sterilization, as distinct war crimes.
 This legal instrument is also novel in prescribing gender-based crimes as the basis of war crimes or crimes against humanity committed during armed conflicts.
 In particular, the Statute gives the ICC jurisdiction over gender-based crimes if they constitute acts of genocide.
 In this case the crimes, such as rape, can be an integral part of the destruction inflicted upon the targeted groups and may be charged as genocide.
-The Prosecutor must further apply and interpret the Statute in line with internationally recognised human rights, including women’s human rights and gender equality.
+The Prosecutor must further apply and interpret the Statute in line with internationally recognized human rights, including women’s human rights and gender equality.
 The States Parties should also consider the need to appoint judges with legal expertise on violence against women or children.

 Article 7(1)(h).
 Persecution on the basis of gender.
 Under the Rome Statute, persecution on the basis of gender is specifically included as a crime against humanity.
 This means that the ICC has jurisdiction over crimes involving the intentional and severe deprivation of fundamental rights contrary to international law against a group targeted on the basis of gender.
 Although the ICC has not yet brought a prosecution in respect of this crime, there are crimes under preliminary examination.
 For example, the Prosecutor has found a reasonable basis to believe that gender-based persecution has been committed in Nigeria by Boko Haram.
 The Prosecutor’s Office has identified that, by reason of their religion or for attending school, Boko Haram has carried out sexual violence against women and girls, including abductions, sexual slavery, and forced marriages.
 This offence is significant in being the only sexual and gender-based crime that requires discriminatory intent, as the Prosecutor must prove the crime was based on gender grounds.
 The crime is also an important recognition of the need to combat impunity for systematic persecutions on the basis of gender.